JesseEmond/theoretical/merge/README.md

 ## Full Example

-This is a lot to take in, let's look at an example to get a feel for the structure and operations.
+This is a lot to take in, let's look at an example to get a feel for the structure and operations of this algorithm.
 Note that all of this processing will feel superfluous and costly for such a small array, but keep in mind that an in-place linear algorithm like this could be used even if the array was `1 PiB` big, while still being linear in time and constant in extra space.